Sign our petition

 Sydney Road is dominated by cars.
 Bumper to bumper, columns of cars stopping and going, blocking

 trams and fouling the air.
 There’s little space for cyclists.
-The bike lane is a strip of paint just centimetres from the cobblestones, obscured by parked cars outside of peak hour.
+The bike lane is a strip of paint just centimetres from the cobblestones, and despite numerous tragedies, nothing is being done to make it safer.

 Implement the Green’s Plan for a Safer Bike Path